urvishvasani/HW_2_3_Game_of_Life/RESULTS.md

 The above displayed graphs compares the time taken by the debugger to solve the logical error in different languages.
 Major takeaways from the graph are as following:
 - 2/10 debuggers were able to solve logical bug introduced in haskell.
+- Each participants took comparatively less time to find and solve bugs in Julia.

 ## Conclusions
 - Among three languages people found it hardest to debug Haskell code